ArdanaLabs/ardana-dollar/utxo-design/admin-sm.md

 ### RefreshAct

-- There must only be one output and only one input.
+- There must only one input, one output for this the treasury, and the outputs for the certification tokens.
-- Nothing must be minted.
+- Only the certification tokens must be minted.
 - `new ≡ old`.
 - `old.timestamp - ivTo (txInfoValidRange _) >= old.refreshInterval`